ResearchComputing/Documentation/docs/additional-resources/registrycilogon-instructions.md

 ## Troubleshooting

-* If you receive an error message indicating that you are not in the COmanage registry (see screenshot below), please email <rc-help@colorado.edu>.
-Please include a screenshot of the error message and the date/time of your last login attempt.
+* If you receive an error message indicating that you are not in the COmanage registry (see screenshot below), please submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).

 ![](./registry-images/notregistered_error.png)
 <br>